hunyadi/md2conf/README.md

 The attribute `properties` is parsed as a dictionary with keys of type string and values of type JSON. *md2conf* passes JSON values to Confluence REST API unchanged.

+### draw\.io diagrams

+With the command-line option `--no-render-drawio` (default), editable diagram data is extracted from images with embedded draw\.io diagrams (`*.drawio.png` and `*.drawio.svg`), and uploaded to Confluence as attachments. `*.drawio` and `*.drawio.xml` files are uploaded as-is.
+You need a [marketplace app](https://marketplace.atlassian.com/apps/1210933/draw-io-diagrams-uml-bpmn-aws-erd-flowcharts) to view and edit these diagrams on a Confluence page.

+With the command-line option `--render-drawio`, images with embedded draw\.io diagrams (`*.drawio.png` and `*.drawio.svg`) are uploaded unchanged, and shown on the Confluence page as images.
+These diagrams are not editable in Confluence.
+When both an SVG and a PNG image is available, PNG is preferred. `*.drawio` and `*.drawio.xml` files are converted into PNG or SVG images by invoking draw\.io as a command-line utility, and the generated images are uploaded to Confluence as attachments, and shown as images.

-### Converting diagrams
+### Mermaid diagrams

 You can include [Mermaid diagrams](https://mermaid.js.org/) in your Markdown documents to create visual representations of systems, processes, and relationships.
 When a Markdown document contains a code block with the language specifier `mermaid`, *md2conf* offers two options to publish the diagram:

-1. Pre-render into an image.
+1. Pre-render into an image (command-line option `--render-mermaid`).
 The code block is interpreted by and converted into a PNG or SVG image with the Mermaid diagram utility [mermaid-cli](https://github.com/mermaid-js/mermaid-cli).
 The generated image is then uploaded to Confluence as an attachment to the page.
 This is the approach we use and support.
-2. Render on demand.
+2. Display on demand (command-line option `--no-render-mermaid`).
 The code block is transformed into a [diagram macro](https://atlasauthority.atlassian.net/wiki/spaces/MARKDOWNCLOUD/pages/2946826241/Diagram+Macro), which is processed by Confluence.
-You need a [Confluence plugin](https://marketplace.atlassian.com/apps/1211438/markdown-html-plantuml-latex-diagrams-open-api-mermaid) to turn macro definitions into images when a Confluence page is visited.
-This is a contributed feature.
-As authors of *md2conf*, we don't endorse or support any particular Confluence plugin.
+You need a [marketplace app](https://marketplace.atlassian.com/apps/1211438/markdown-html-plantuml-latex-diagrams-open-api-mermaid) to turn macro definitions into images when a Confluence page is visited.

 If you are running into issues with the pre-rendering approach (e.g. misaligned labels in the generated image), verify if `mermaid-cli` can process the Mermaid source: